The Village of La Caleta

 |Distance to Granada:||65 km|

-Where is La Caleta located?
+Where is La Caleta?

-La Caleta of the Costa Tropical in the Granada province is a traditional small fishing village located on the Mediterranean coast of Spain in the Andalucia (Andalus) region, just a few minutes west of Salobreña and east of the cities of Motril and Almuñécar along the N-340 highway and about a one-hour drive from the cities of Granada and Malaga.
+La Caleta, in the Costa Tropical, is located on the Mediterranean coast of Spain in the Andalucia (Andalus) region.
+It lies just a few minutes west of Salobreña and east of the cities of Motril and Almuñécar along the N-340 highway.
+It is just an hour drive from the cities of Granada and Malaga.